Satellite Internet vs DSL: Which is Better?

 Availability

-Nothing beats satellite service for availability.
+Nothing beats the availability of satellite internet.
 Viasat and HughesNet offer nationwide coverage, and you can access service from anywhere as long as you can see the southern sky.

 Speed